Tours in France

 Barge with max.
 20 passengers

-Bike divinely beautiful countryside
+Bike through beautiful countryside

 Art and culture in Sens and Auxerre